 If I’m using SW Shoji White on my walls, what white trim color will look best?

-Where Should I Use Shoji White?
+Where Can I Use it?

-SW Shoji White is of course a great choice as a wall color, whether that’s in your living room, bedroom, kitchen, dining room or hallway.
+Sherwin Williams Shoji White is of course a great choice as a wall color, whether that’s in your living room, bedroom, kitchen, dining room or hallway.
 It’s also certainly an option for cabinets in your kitchen or your bathroom vanity.

 Many people think they want the all white look for their walls, then quickly realize it’s not for them.
 Lighter colors like Shoji White are a great choice in these situations.